 In 2012 Cully Radvillas moved from Chicago, IL to Colorado Springs, CO with SRAM, the second largest bicycle component manufacturer in the world.
 Throughout his years living in the Springs, the community feel, access to the outdoors, and potential of the city has won him over.
 As an avid mountain biker who grew up in the Midwest, he was grateful to move to a city where mountain biking doesn’t require driving to a trailhead.
 He views bicycles as equally valuable for both transportation and recreation.
 He especially loves the ability to ride via streets and trails directly to singletrack from his home on the Westside.

-As a daily pedal-powered commuter, he advocates for the ability to use a bicycle as transportation.
 When moving to the Springs, Cully was excited to have his commute consist of 75% off-street trails, including singletrack and the Pikes Peak Greenway Trail.
 While he loves all of the off-street bicycling options, safe, on-street infrastructure is lacking.
+Cully is now a proud father who gets around by cargo bike with his son as much as possible.
 Cully sees comfortable, safe, on-street bicycle infrastructure options as a necessity to make bicycles viable transportation tools in Colorado Springs.
 He wants to help Colorado Springs reach it’s potential as a top tier city, and for citizens and non-citizens alike to see the freedom bicycles can bring, in the mountains and on the road.